ydaniv/uijet/README.md

     * subscribe
     * unsubscribe

+Optionally, if you are rendering templates on client-side in your app you can also implement the following:

 * Template engine:

     * BaseWidget.generate

-Optionally, if you need client-side routing in your app you can also implement the following:
+Another optional enhancement, if you need client-side routing in your app you can also implement the following:

 * URL router: